 This is not something you should have to go pay an attorney to accomplish if you can’t afford the luxury (or simply don’t want to deal with an attorney or the expense).
 Nor, moreover, do we think you should have to pay us for that privilege.
 To that end, we will soon be announcing a major partnership that is going to allow us to distribute a free Last Will & Testament (the same one of which we’ve sold millions of dollars worth) through partnerships with companies across a variety of market channels, from financial services to nonprofits.

 As mentioned above, we see huge opportunities in the remote notary space.
-If we are successful in our efforts to give away millions of Wills, we will see a huge demand for remote online notarization.
+If we are successful in our efforts, we will see a huge demand for online notarization.
 COVID-19 has made this a headline issue as states seek to accommodate remote protocols with their Wills acts.
-There’s a lot of unnecessary complexity here, which is a large reason why no one has yet been able to offer a fully online digital Will across all states.
+There’s a lot of unnecessary complexity.
+It is a reason why no one has yet been able to offer a fully online digital Will.
 We hope to be that company soon.

-We believe strongly that remote online notarization represents the future and is necessary to really increase the number of people with valid Wills.
-The current offline process is cumbersome and a clear barrier to the ability of the average person to exercise their testamentary freedom.
+Remote online notarization represents the future.
+It is necessary to increase the number of people with valid Wills.
+The current offline process is cumbersome and hampers testamentary freedom.

-We hope that the renewed focus on rethinking requirements around the offline process caused by COVID-19 will help us realize a world where you can complete and execute your estate plan from the comfort of your couch.
+We hope that the renewed focus will help us realize a world where you can complete and execute your plan.
 Importantly, we believe that the processes we are developing will be more secure than existing offline processes.

-I think a lot of attorneys have had to quickly adopt new technologies to continue functioning in this new world that’s developed.
-I know companies like Clio have done a lot to educate law firms and attorneys on best practices and tools for the job.
-Hopefully, the rapid adoption of some of these technologies will inspire further efforts to not only use technology to maintain the social distance but also to improve client experience.
+I think a lot of attorneys have had to adopt new technologies to continue functioning quickly.
+I know companies like Clio have done a lot to educate law firms and attorneys on best practices and tools.
+Hopefully, the rapid adoption of these technologies will inspire further efforts to improve client experience.

 I sincerely encourage others to embrace remote work and focus on building a remote work culture.
-My team and I take a lot of pride in the culture we’ve created across time zones and borders using tools like Slack and Zoom.
+My team and I take pride in the culture we’ve created across time zones using tools like Slack and Zoom.

 10. Focus on Marketing and Branding Our Firm

 We have already begun implementing the steps we plan to take post-Covid-19 to grow our law firm.
-While so many of our competitors were at home waiting for this to pass, we used the downtime to pivot into marketing, branding, and firm growth strategies.
+Many of our competitors were waiting for this to pass.
+We used the downtime to pivot into marketing, branding, and growth strategies.

-Most of our business is direct with very little B2B or referral, so we are instituting plans to market directly to our potential customer base.
+Many businesses are direct with B2B or referral, so we are planning to market directly to our potential clients.
 To that end, we used the shutdown as an opportunity to start new marketing and branding efforts.
-We started a multimedia approach to our firm’s PR and marketing efforts to include audio (podcast about the law firm) and video.
+Our multimedia approach to our firm’s PR and marketing efforts includes audio and video.

-Internally, we have crafted a plan to better utilize interns from the local law school to get help and find talent.
-Finally, this experience has jarred us and made us realize how much we should give back and immerse ourselves in community efforts to help everyone.
+Internally, we have crafted a plan to utilize interns from the local law school for assistance.
+Finally, this experience has jarred us and made us realize how much we should give back.

 Conclusion

-This gives us a clear idea of what legal professionals have in their mind post the COVID-19 period.
-Most of them have understood the benefits that come with remote working and technology, and will be looking to continue using the same to reap the associated benefits.
+This gives us a clear idea of what legal professionals have in their minds during the COVID-19 period.
+Most of them have understood the benefits that come with remote working and technology.
+It will be looking to continue using the same to reap the associated benefits.
 However, there are some tasks like handling back-office chores that are always challenging for lawyers.
-It is since these are not really productive tasks for the growth of the company, although they are essential for a business.
+It is because these are not productive tasks for the growth of the company.

 Recommended Blog: